WeiSHI7/datastory_template/index.md

 ### Preparation

-We decided to start our data preparation with parsing quotation dataset with additional data from Wikipedia and decode all fields from shortucts to the full names.
-In dataset there were also multiple information about people having the same name but multiple Wikipedia pages.
-We decided to "explode" this records and save one row per Wikipedia page.
+We started our data preparation with matching the quotation dataset and data from Wikipedia.
+After, we decoded all fields from shortcuts to the full names.
+In the final dataset, there were people with popular names, for such people there were different pages on Wikipedia.
+For such cases it was impossible to determine the correct values of person's parameters.
+Therefore, we decided to exclude such cases from our dataset and removed all these people with their quotes.
+Thus, we were able to unambiguously correlate the values of features with people.

-We wrote our data in parquet format having short read/write time, ability to read dataset consisting of data scattered through multiple files and reading cartain columns or rows which will meet desired conditions.
-Also there is possibility to connect in the feautre with big data engines as for example Spark.
+We wrote our data in the parquet format having short read/write time, ability to read dataset consisting of data scattered through multiple files and reading cartain columns or rows which meets desired conditions.
+Also, it has a possibility to connect the dataset to big data engines, e.g. Spark.

-Therefore by parsing batch by batch we obtained new dataset containing 214M rows saved in parquet data folder.
+Therefore, parsing batch by batch we obtained a new dataset which contains 214M rows saved in parquet data type.

 ### Data analysis

-Before applying model to predict labels, for each label we created train, validation and test datasets.
-In these datasets there are records that have known speakers and known label which we will predict in the feature.
+Our main dataset contains two types of quotes: with a known author and an unknown one.
+Our goal is to predict labels for unknown authors of quotes, to this aim we split data of known authers into train, validation and test sets.
+Also, we hold out all unknown authers in one separate set to use them for the final predictions.

-Before applying model to predict labels we wanted to choose only labels which might be applicable to almost all people.
-In the result we choose date of birth, nationality, gender, ethnic group, religion and occupation.
+To choose only labels which might be applicable to all people we exclude ```party, academic_degree, candidacy``` labels.
+In the result, we keep only ```date of birth, nationality, gender, ethnic group, religion and occupation```.

-To simplify our tasks, and obtain better model predictions, in each feature we are taking the few most popular classes as seen in the table below.
+To simplify our tasks, and obtain better model predictions, in each feature we take the few most popular classes as seen in the table below.

 <table>
 <tr>